 Invoke Is Big Qual.
 An Invoke LIVE session brings every stakeholder together on a consumer-led journey that leads to a real-time decision.

-- It’s conclusive, enabling you to probe audience sentiment, test concepts on the fly, attain clarity about strategy and message – and make the right decisions, often by session’s end.
+- It’s conclusive, enabling you to probe audience sentiment, test concepts on the fly, attain clarity about strategy and message – and make the right decisions, often by the session’s end.

 - It’s qual and quant simultaneously, with audiences of many hundreds in a single session.